 Genres of Indian Classical Dance

-Indian classical dance, or Shastriya Nritya, is an umbrella term for various performance arts rooted in religious Hindu musical theatre styles, whose theory and practice can be traced to the Sanskrit text Natya Shastra.
+Indian classical dance, or Shastriya Nritya, encompasses various performance arts rooted in religious Hindu musical theatre styles, with its theory and practice tracing back to the Sanskrit text Natya Shastra.

 Indian classical dance forms recognized by the Sangeet Natak Akademi and the Ministry of Culture, India are as follows: